-The assumed initial public offering price of \$21.50 per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus) will be substantially higher than the pro forma net tangible book deficit per share of our outstanding common stock of \$(10.33) per share as of September 30, 2020 after this offering.
+The initial public offering price of \$23.00 per share is substantially higher than the pro forma net tangible book deficit per share of our outstanding common stock of \$(5.29) per share as of September 30, 2020 after this offering.
 Investors purchasing shares of our common stock in this offering will pay a price per share that substantially exceeds the book deficit of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$26.91 per share, based on the assumed initial public offering price of \$21.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$28.29 per share, based on the initial public offering price of \$23.00 per share.